juddin1995/blackjack/planning/README.md

 - jacks/queens/kings, of each suite, value = 10

 Set up bank system:

 - starter cash

 - place a betting function amount

 - if player wins player gets 1.5X amount of money

+Betting system:

+- when a player places a bet that amount gets removed from their bank

+- chips to place the bet

+- add and remove chips

+- confirm bet

 Maybe this is set up as an array, with four arrays (one for each suit).
 Don't want to explicitly write out a 52 length array, so set up a method that does this for you.
 Alternatively, maybe use hash key/values? key is suit and value is card type?
 Arrays are ordered though.